 - Check out OAPEN and the Directory of Open Access Books (DOAB) for thousands of Open Access books on topics of all kinds.

 - Go to OpenStax, OER Open Textbooks and the Open Textbook Library for Open Access textbooks.

 - There are a large number of other presses who publish all their books Open Access, to be read, shared and reused freely in perpetuity.
-They include: punctum books, Mattering Press, Open Humanities Press, meson press, White Rose University Press, UCL Press, Huddersfield University Press, Goldsmiths University Press, University of Westminster Press, Cardiff University Press, Lever Press, Amherst College Press, and more.
+They include: punctum books, Mattering Press, Open Humanities Press, meson press, White Rose University Press, UCL Press, Huddersfield University Press, Goldsmiths University Press, University of Westminster Press, Cardiff University Press, Lever Press, Amherst College Press, University of Michigan Press, ANU Press, and more.